t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 When IoT services are deployed at home, personal information can be learned from detected usage data.
 For example, one can extract information about employment, family status, age, and income by analyzing smart meter data {{ENERGY}}.
 Policy-makers started to provide frameworks that limit the usage of personal data and put strict requirements on data controllers and processors.
-However, data stored indefinitely in the Cloud also increases the risk of data leakage, for instance, through attacks on rich targets.
+Data stored indefinitely in the Cloud also increases the risk of data leakage, for instance, through attacks on rich targets.

 Industrial systems are often argued to not have privacy implications, as no personal data is gathered.
 Yet data from such systems is often highly sensitive, as one might be able to infer trade secrets such as the setup of production lines.